FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/technical-and-architectural-selection-criteria-of-ontology-lookup-services.md

 ## Software selection criteria

 This section presents the minimal criteria to take in account when analyzing alternatives for ontology-based services development and deployment.
-Additional criteria, including a more detailed analysis of technical features can be found on the resources mentioned in section “Additional resources”.
+Additional criteria, including a more detailed analysis of technical features can be found on the resources mentioned in section **`Additional resources`**.

 ### Functionality